 How will FCS (UK) comply with the GDPR?

-Our GDPR preparation started in June 2016 and as part of this process we are reviewing (and updating where necessary) all our internal processes, procedures, data systems and documentation to ensure that we are ready when GDPR comes into force in May 2018.
+We have reviewed (and updated where necessary) all our internal processes, procedures, data systems and documentation to ensure that we are compliant with GDPR.

 Our GDPR Principles are: